 There are certain symptoms that warrant you to contact your dentist immediately.
 Most dentists have an emergency number on their answering machine at the office.
 If you have bleeding that will not stop, a tooth that has been knocked out, suffered an injury to the jaw, or an unbearable toothache or swelling of the face, contact your dentist right away.

 Severe pain and swelling are considered to be major warning signs of a dental emergency.
 Experiencing these could mean that you have an abscess or infection in your mouth.
 If not treated, this infection can prove to be deadly when the infected bacteria enter your bloodstream.
 Pain from an infected tooth will not go away and requires treatment by the dentist to relieve the pain.

 Sometimes, dental emergencies are unavoidable.
 However, when it comes to your oral health, prevention goes a long way.
 A healthy regimen of oral care at home, which includes brushing and flossing every day, as well as visiting the dentist twice a year, can help minimize your risk of encountering a dental emergency.
 During your visits to the dentist, we check for any issues or potential for concern and address those accordingly.

-Pittsford Dental Excellence is proud to serve individuals in the area of Pittsford, Fairport, and Rochester, New York.
+Pittsford Dental Excellence Center is proud to serve individuals in the area of Pittsford, Fairport, and the greater Rochester NY area.